GA-CyberWorkforceAcademy/GTA-Labs/nmap-discovery.md

 To use the presorted passwords, the logic of the password-cracking script is roughly as follows:

-a.
-Get a digest from the password file and look at the first two hex digits.
+1. Get a digest from the password file and look at the first two hex digits.

-b.
-Open the file that has the same name as those two hex digits.
+2. Open the file that has the same name as those two hex digits.

-c.
-Hash each word in the opened file to see if one of the words will hash to the same full digest as was seen in step ‘a’.
+3. Hash each word in the opened file to see if one of the words will hash to the same full digest as was seen in step ‘a’.

-1. Do the following to see all the **file names** for the sorted dictionary
+4. Do the following to see all the **file names** for the sorted dictionary
     words:

-    ls calc
+-   ls calc

-2. Do the following to see the contents of **one** of the saved files:
+1. Do the following to see the contents of **one** of the saved files:

-    more calc/a9
+-   more calc/a9

     This file contains all the words in biglist.txt that hash to a digest that starts with “a9”.
 If a digest in a password file starts with “a9”, then the script only needs to hash the words in this file to **potentially** find a match.

-3. Execute the following command to make use of the pre-calculated digests:
+1. Execute the following command to make use of the pre-calculated digests:

-    ./crackPre.py htpasswd-sha1 calc
+-   ./crackPre.py htpasswd-sha1 calc

 >   **Record in item \#18 of the worksheet the number of words that were
 >   attempted, the number of passwords that were cracked, and the number of